BriRen2026/elephant-small-312/README.md

 Implementation of IP Rate Limiting using the flask-gatekeeper library.
 # Testing Procedure:
 1. Go to any page and refresh a bunch :-)
 2. When calculating the amount of refreshes needed to reach the 50req/10sec limit, ensure that you are only looking at the requests to elephantsmall.com and not the total requests made.
-For example, certain requests (like for bootstrap) are made to external sites and wouldn't count towards the request limit for elephantsmall.com
+For example, certain requests like bootstrap, fontawesome icons, or google fonts are made to external sites and wouldn't count towards the request limit for elephantsmall.com

 # PROJECT PART 3 OBJECTIVE 3
 # Description: